Sofiene29/Ocaml-Project/README.md

 * The input data test file is `graphs/graph`. `ftest22.ml` contains the code testing the input.
 * To launch the test, type the `make demo2` in the command line.
-* To view the results, `graphs/outfile.dot` is generated automatically to view the output.
+* To view the results, `graphs/outfile.dot` is generated automatically with the resulting output graph.

 ## 2. Bippartite-Matching : Assign jobs to applicants according to their preferences